 From applications to hardware platforms, Edge computing is rapidly transforming the computing landscape.
 Taking advantage of the waning pandemic, this year PAISE will adopt a hybrid format, prioritizing interaction focused sessions over traditional technical talks.
 Toward this, PAISE invites two-page extended abstracts in addition to full papers.
 The objective of the new format is to enable impromptu opinionated discussions that augment traditional paper presentations, resulting in post-workshop position papers authored by the workshop participants.
 Thus, the workshop will provide a critically needed opportunity to discuss the current trends and issues, to share visions and opinions, to collect feedback and to discuss solutions covering the following areas of edge computing:

 Full technical papers, and extended abstracts on opinions, visions, positions, and solutions along the following topics are welcome:

-All papers must be original and not simultaneously submitted to another journal or conference.
+All papers must be original.
 The papers submitted to the workshop will be peer reviewed by a minimum of 3 reviewers.